c2m2/VRL-VRN-Generator/README.md

 4. Restart VRL-Studio and open the template project from `File->New Project from template`.

 Familarize with the example workflow, then provide `.swc` files from a database, e.g. *NeuroMorpho.org*.
+Likewise there is a template project which ships with the mesh generation tool via `File->New Project from template` and then chose `Mesh Generation - Example workflow with geometry`.

 ## Latest nightly builds
 -   [Fri Mar 19 14:42:03 UTC 2021](https://api.github.com/repos/c2m2/VRL-VRN-Generator/actions/artifacts/48144757/zip)